casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 ### Step 5.
 Verify your changes

-Running the below commands will allow you to observe the new contract entry points.
+You can test the new entry-point by using the Rust command-line client.

 Get the NEW state-root-hash: